adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-25-planning-for-your-next-hugo-project.md

 ## Get comfortable with Go

 Templating in Hugo is a mixture of HTML and the Go language, on which Hugo depends.
 If your chief coding experience is with languages besides Go, you’ll want a bit of ramp-up to start templating in Hugo.
-Fortunately, there’s an easy way to do that — and your client can even help you\!
+Fortunately, there’s an easy way to do that — and your client can even help you!
 Because there are [so many available themes](https://themes.gohugo.io/) for Hugo, it’s likely you and your client will find a few that look and/or work at least somewhat like the targeted website layout and design you have in mind.

 Pick as many such themes as you can, and dig into their code to see how others did what you’re considering.
 Then, back up your findings with what you can find in the extensive [Hugo documentation](https://gohugo.io/documentation/) and the [Hugo Discourse forum](https://discourse.gohugo.io/).
 This is the process through which I learned — and continue to learn — Hugo.
 The same doubtless is true for many other Hugo users.
-(Of course, if by some chance you and your clients find an external theme that’s already perfect for the project except for a few no-brainer edits, you’re basically home free\!
+(Of course, if by some chance you and your clients find an external theme that’s already perfect for the project except for a few no-brainer edits, you’re basically home free!
 Just don’t expect to get that lucky.
 It happens, but don’t bet on it.)

 Remember, too, that Hugo has been around for nearly a decade and, thus, its workings have been thoroughly explored by many bloggers, [Stack Overflow](https://stackoverflow.com/), and [Reddit](https://www.reddit.com/r/gohugo/).
 It’s highly likely that a diligent search for *how to do \[x\] in Hugo* will reward you with an answer *and* a valuable jump on handling similar questions in the future.

 Incidentally, here’s one seemingly trivial yet surprisingly helpful tip for anyone coming to Hugo from, say, a JavaScript-based SSG.
 It’s something that would be apparent in most themes you’ll find, yet something you can easily overlook.
 While most SSGs use the `=` operator for both initializing a variable and assigning or re-assigning its value, Hugo uses Go’s `:=` operator for only initializing a variable and limits `=` to re-assigning the variable’s value.
-(The `{{/*` and `*/}}` below indicate Go-style commenting in Hugo, much as `/*` and `*/` do in most other SSGs.)
+(The `{{/*</code> and <code>*/}}` below indicate Go-style commenting in Hugo, much as `/*` and `*/` do in most other SSGs.)

 ```go
 {{/*